plblum/jivs/README.md

 Every value that you expose to Jivs is kept in a ValueHost.
 There are several types:

 - InputValueHost – The value may have validation rules applied.
 It actually keeps two values around when working with a UI: the value fully compatible with the model's property, and the value from within the editor.
-- NonInputValueHost – The value may be used in validation or is a member of the Model that is retained when Jivs is the single-source of truth.
+- StaticValueHost – The value may be used in validation or is a member of the Model that is retained when Jivs is the single-source of truth.
 - CalcValueHost – For calculated values needed by validation rules.
 Classic example is the difference in days between two dates is compared to a number of days.
 You supply it a function that returns a value, which can be based on other ValueHosts.

 These objects are added to the ValidationManager while configuring.
 Here is pseudocode representation of their interfaces (omitting many members).